sphinx-doc/alabaster/README.md

 * Easy ability to install/use as a Python package (tip o' the hat to [Dave & Eric's sphinx_rtd_theme](https://github.com/snide/sphinx_rtd_theme) for showing the way);
-* Minor style tweaks, such as better code-block alignment, Gittip button placement, etc;
+* Style tweaks, such as better code-block alignment, Gittip button placement, page source link moved to footer, etc;
 * Additional customization hooks, such as header/link/etc colors;
 * Improved documentation for all customizations (pre-existing & new).